 This time, however, she makes a conscious and empowered decision to neither participate nor run away.
 Instead, she retreats into the stillness of her own inner peace and holds the intention of the outcome she desires in her heart until it is manifest.
 In this way, she is using her innate power of Naunet to create that which she desires consciously.

-As Nun was also associated with the Nile inundation, it makes sense to think that this primaeval water is also the responsible one for the flood that will one day swallow all of Creation again and cover it with its chaotic (or still) waters.
+As Nun was also associated with the Nile inundation, it makes sense to think that this primeval water is also the responsible one for the flood that will one day swallow all of Creation again and cover it with its chaotic (or still) waters.
 Naunet is the primaeval space.
 She is the atmosphere in which Creation is born and exists until its ultimate destruction.
-Thus, Nun and Naunet are the masculine and feminine aspect of the beginning of all Creation, before the primaeval mound was born from the waters to form the world, the land which the Bennu Bird (Phoenix) found, much like the dove in the Biblical story of the flood with Noah’s ark.
+Thus, Nun and Naunet are the masculine and feminine aspects of the beginning of all Creation, before the primeval mound was born from the waters to form the world, the land which the Bennu Bird (Phoenix) found, much like the dove in the Biblical story of the flood with Noah’s ark.

-Naunet is the stillness, the space we create within that is always there at the same time which is the atmosphere in which we create, either consciously or unconsciously, but create we do in each moment of our existence.
+Naunet is the stillness, the space we create within that is always there at the same time which is the atmosphere in which we create, either consciously or unconsciously, but create we do, in each moment of our existence.
 In fact, to exist in the flesh is to create.
 When we feel things are spiralling out of control, that we no longer have control and are at the mercy of circumstances or other people, Nun and Naunet call to us to return to the roots and go into stillness, creating a totally blank canvas, a clean slate from which to create that which we desire.

 When we get lost in the daily mayhem of a busy life, we are called upon to pause, suspend all mindless action and retreat into stillness to find ourselves again, our own essence, stripped bare of all encumbrance of mundane life.
 Once we have reconnected with our essence, put the demons within the stillness at bay that threaten to throw us into chaos, our shadow parts, our fears and limiting beliefs, unhealthy negative patterns and people manifesting in our lives, we emerge from the waters of Nun as powerful, purified creators in order to create from our essence within, formidable, empowered and in control over our own destiny.